-What does it mean if you find a baby in a king cake?
+What does it mean if you find the baby?

-Whoever finds baby Jesus in the king cake is supposed to bring the king cake for the next Mardi Gras party.
+Whoever finds baby Jesus is supposed to bring the king cake for the next Mardi Gras party.
 Long ago, finding the baby meant you would be king for the day.

 When is king cake served?

-King cake is usually served from Epiphany (January 6) to Shrove Tuesday or Mardi Gras, the last day before Lent starts.
-Some people hold weekly king cake parties throughout this time period to enjoy this sweet treat for as long as possible!
+It’s is usually served from Epiphany (January 6) to Shrove Tuesday or Mardi Gras, the last day before Lent starts.
+Some people hold weekly parties throughout this time period to enjoy this sweet treat for as long as possible!

 What does king cake taste like?

-New Orleans king cake tastes much like a cinnamon roll.
-I’ve added lemony hints to this king cake recipe, which makes it all the more delightful!
+The New Orleans version tastes much like a cinnamon roll.
+I’ve added lemon to this recipe, which makes it all the more delightful!

-- Homemade king cake tastes the freshest withing 24 hours of baking.
+- It tastes the freshest withing 24 hours of baking.

-- Don’t store king cake in the fridge, as it will make it go stale.
+- Don’t store it in the fridge, as it will make it go stale.

-- If you need to keep king cake for longer than a day or two, freeze it.
+- If you need to keep it for longer than a day or two, freeze it.